Observers for compressible Navier-Stokes equation: Numerical experiments on the 1D compressible Navier-Stokes observer

 \subsection{Simple nudging observer}

-We now suppose that there is some feedback only in the velocity equation.
+We now consider the nudging framework (see section~\ref{subsec-remark} and equation~\eqref{erroreqnudg1}), and we hence suppose that there is some feedback only in the velocity equation.
 We then first let $\varphi_\rho=0$, and only modify the values of $\varphi_u$.
 This simulates the nudging, or asymptotic observer: as only the velocity is measured, only the velocity is corrected in the observer system.
 Table~\ref{tab1} shows the theoretical and numerical decay rates and oscillation periods for several values of $\varphi_{u1}$.

 The first remark is that the numerical results perfectly match the theoretical results, except for the particular value of $\varphi_{u1}=12.895$.
 In this case, the numerical decay rate is slightly smaller than the theoretical one.
 Also, no oscillations can be seen on the results, which is reasonably in agreement with a theoretical period of $81$ which will be impossible to see with a final time of $T = 5$.